Giving power of attorney

 The Office of the Public Guardian is an executive agency within the Lord Chancellor's department.
 Its protection division is responsible for the day-to-day administration of cases that come under the jurisdiction of the Court of Protection.
 It is also responsible for the registration of EPAs.

 We highly recommend that you make a Lasting Power of Attorney while you are mentally capable just as you would create a will in advance of foreseeing death.
 It is effectively a safety measure in case of accident or sudden ill health as well as being useful as you near needing greater care.
-Net Lawman does not sell documents for a Lasting Power of Attorney.
-These are available with excellent instructions from:
+You can do so by visiting the government website at www.lastingpowerofattorney.service.gov.uk/home.

-If you're looking for an Ordinary or General Power of Attorney document to give someone authority to act on your behalf you can find one here: General Power of Attorney.
+If you're looking for an Ordinary or General Power of Attorney document to give someone authority to act on your behalf you can find one here.

 Helpful links and further information